ArchiveBox/ArchiveBox/README.md

 You can export the main index to browse it statically without the Web UI.

 *Note about large exports: These exports are not paginated, exporting many URLs or the entire archive at once may be slow.
-Use the filtering CLI flags on the `archivebox list` command to export only specific Snapshots or ranges.*
+Use the filtering CLI flags on the `archivebox list` command to export specific Snapshots or ranges.*

 ```bash|
 # archivebox list --help